 Things in Our Hands

 Things in Our Hands is a series of sculptures made out of melted euro coins, looking like mysterious tools, weapons of a dark cult or unidentifiable archaeological findings.
-The casts are hard and fragile, pointy and round, sharp and ergonomic. money is liberated from its symbolical value and can be used as tools, as hand axes, as useful survival means: for digging, cutting, stabbing, splitting.
+The casts are hard and fragile, pointy and round, sharp and ergonomic, pragmatic and strange.
+Here, money is liberated from its symbolical value and can be used as hand axes, as useful survival means: for digging, cutting, stabbing, splitting.
 Similarly to the narrative of money itself, these sculptures trace the shift from concrete to abstract.
 Made by human hands and inheriting their shapes, they incarnate the bittersweet relation between our bodies and money, the ephemerality of both, and foreshadow their ends.

-things in our hands embody the state of before and after the existence of money in our world, they materialise the two end points of its trajectory.
-On one end, they are rooted in pre-history, in the times before money was invented, when collaboration preceded competition and ownership did not infect human interactions. on the other end, they are forecasting the after-apocalyptic future when money becomes valueless and can only count and be used as pure matter. things in our hands look like fossils from the past, but in fact are fossils from the future. in the world of virtual currency, matter will become the burden of value. value is fiction, steel is real.
+Things in our hands embody the state of before and after the existence of money in our world, they materialise the two end points of its trajectory.
+On one end, they are rooted in pre-history, in the times before money was invented, when collaboration preceded competition and ownership did not infect human interactions.
+On the other end, they are forecasting the after-apocalyptic future when money becomes valueless and can only count and be used as pure matter.
+Things in our hands might look like fossils from the past, but in fact they prefigure fossils from the future.